After 110 hours of research evaluating 251 products, we picked Anker LC90 LED Flashlight as our top choice.

 "USB Charging" – A flashlight that markets itself as "USB Charging" means that it can be plugged into a USB port (directly to the wall or your computer) to charge the battery.
 Most USB charged flashlights are on the smaller, weaker side, though there are some multi-functional, long-lasting LED flashlights that are designed to be charged via USB cable.
 It's a handy recharging feature perfect for security personnel or in urban settings.

 "Strike Plate" – This is often something you'll see on flashlights that are marketed as personal safety devices.
 A strike plate is a reinforced section of the flashlight intended to be used to strike an assailant or attacker.
-It's a common feature on tactical flashlights, as the strike plate turns the flashlight into an extra "weapon".
+It's a standard feature on tactical flashlights, as the strike plate turns the flashlight into an extra "weapon".

 "Adjustable Focus" – This is a feature that allows you to determine the intensity of the beam.
 A low-intensity beam is better for lighting up a larger area, while a high-intensity beam is ideal for outdoor use in low-visibility and foggy conditions.
 Flashlights with adjustable focus allow you to determine how focused or dispersed the beam of your light is.